 Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+See AnnexC for suggested test configurations.

 - 1. The DUT is instructed to transmit a valid frame. - 2.
 The testing station is instructed to create a collision 'n' bits after the DUT transmits the first byte of preamble.
 The initial value of 'n' should cause a collision in the first byte of frame data after the SFD. - 3.
-The activity captured by the testing station and the statistics gathered by the DUT are observed. - 4.
+The activity captured by the testing station is observed. - 4.
 Ideally, steps 1 through 3 are repeated with the value of 'n' incremented by 'x' until 'n' = slotTime as shown in Table 4 12.
 Typically, 2 or 3 values of 'n' are used to test functionality.